Leaf-Agriculture/docs/docs/provider_organizations.md

 ### Get a Provider Organization

-With this endpoint, users can select a provider organization individually.
+With this endpoint users can retrieve individual provider organizations.

 #### Request examples